Make your electronic content easier

-The WorldCat knowledge base combines data about your library’s electronic resources with linking features to make your collections easier to find, use and manage.
+The WorldCat knowledge base combines data about your library's electronic resources with linking features to make your collections easier to find, share, manage and use.
 The WorldCat knowledge base also helps you streamline electronic resource workflows.

 Unlike data in a traditional knowledge base, WorldCat knowledge base data is not tied to a particular application.
-When you register your collections in the WorldCat knowledge base, you enable key functionality in numerous OCLC services, including:
+When you register your collections in the WorldCat knowledge base, you enable key functionality, including:

-- Automatic management of WorldCat holdings and delivery of WorldCat MARC records for electronic materials
+- Automatic management of WorldCat holdings and delivery of MARC records for electronic materials;

-- Easy access to e-resources in search results, OpenURL link resolution, and A-Z search and browse of databases and journal titles
+- Easy access to e-resources in search results, OpenURL link resolution and A–Z searching and browsing of databases and journal titles;

-- Manage budgeting, ordering and acquisition of electronic resources
+- Management of budgeting, ordering and acquisition of electronic resources; and

-Plus, you can create your own unique solution by leveraging the WorldCat knowledge base API.
+Plus, create your own unique solution by leveraging the WorldCat knowledge base API.

 Examine the collections in the WorldCat knowledge base

-The WorldCat knowledge base grows continuously and includes library, publisher, and OCLC-contributed content from around the world, including e-books, e-journals and open access content.
+The WorldCat knowledge base grows continuously and includes content from OCLC and libraries and publishers from around the world, including e-books, e-journals and open-access content.

-- The percentage of items in each collection that contain an OCLC number, which can have holdings set in WorldCat and/or can have MARC records output
+- the percentage of items in each collection that contain an OCLC number, which allows you to set your holdings in WorldCat and/or output MARC records.

 If you would like to request the addition of specific collections to the WorldCat knowledge base, please send your suggestions to firstname.lastname@example.org.